hbs-rcs/versioning_data_scripts/02_GitKraken.md

 There are a number of different ways to add files/folders for Git/GitKraken to track.

 * **Click on the folder icon at the top left corner**.
 This will allow you to either *Open* an existing repository, or *Clone* a repository that you or someone else has created, or *Init* (initialize/create) a new repository.
-* Today, we will be initializing a repository within a new folder, **click on Init, and then GitHub.com**, so that we can create a repository that we will keep locally, *as well at a remote location* as a backup or perhaps for sharing:
+* Today we will create a repository on Github.com and clone it into a new folder on our local machine. **Click on Init, and then GitHub.com** to create a repository on Github.

 <img src="img/2.new-init.png" width="700" align="center">